Planning and recording how you learn to drive

 - in all sorts of traffic and weather conditions, even in the dark

 - on dual carriageways where the national speed limit applies - you may be asked to drive on this type of road during the test

 You should try to keep a record of any practice you have on different types of road and during different conditions between lessons.
 This will help you to remember and quantify the amount of practice you have had in the different conditions.
 You should also record any worries you may have about your driving and then talk about these with your instructor.

 When to take your practical test

-You aren't ready to take your test until your instructor has signed all the level five boxes and you have passed your theory test.
+You aren't ready to take your test until your instructor tells you that you are ready and you have passed your theory test.
 By this time you should be able to drive safely without prompting from your instructor or the person helping you to practise.

 Car driving test, take someone with you

 The DVA encourages you to take someone with you on your driving test.
 This will usually be the person who has taught you to drive, but it could be a relative or friend.
 They must be over 16 years old and cannot take any part in the test.